The Third Well (Genesis 26:19-22)

 The words of Torah are but its clothing; the guidance within them is the body.
 And as with a body, within that guidance breathes a soul that gives life.

-As our class has spent the year in an in-depth study of the Torah by going through a complete cycle of all the portions we have learned (from experience) the value of these words.
+As our class spent a year in an in-depth study of the Torah by going through a complete cycle of all the portions we have learned (from experience) the value of these words.
 And we have continued in all of our studies to "dig deep" into the scripture, and to not give up until we think we have found the soul of the words of each important verse.

 The Third Well